bio-tools/biotoolsDocs/api_reference.rst

 -----------------------------
 Test updating a resource without it actually being saved into the database.

 .. note:: This method requires the user to be authenticated.
-Learn how to obtain a token :ref:`Token`.
+Learn how to :ref:`Token`.

 *HTTP PUT*